z-zeechung/libcyrn/docs/c_wrapper.md

 typedef struct {
     int count;
-    char** data;
+    string *data;
 } stringarray;

 stringarray strarr;
 ```
-**As an Input Param:** Should not be used as an input param.
+<del>**As an Input Param:** Should not be used as an input param.
 **As a Return Value:** An `stringarray` struct passed by value.
 The `data` field points to an dynamic array allocated by `malloc`, and each element in this array might be `NULL` or a pointer to a string allocated by `malloc`.
 These allocated memory should not be freed within the binding code.
-The external wrapper code ought to free these allocated memory.
+The external wrapper code ought to free these allocated memory.</del>
 **Value On Error:** `{ count: 0, data: NULL }`.

 ### `void`